sartim/angular_flask_auth/README.md

 ### Start the Development server

-This command serves the project at `http://0.0.0.0:8080`
+This command serves the project at `http://127.0.0.1:5000`

-    $ python runserver.py
+    $ python manage.py runserver